 Under EU Audit Regulation, the engagement period of a particular statutory auditor or audit firm may not exceed 10 years.
-As a consequence, a new auditor must be appointed for the financial year commencing 1 January 2024.
-During the year, the Company led a tender process which resulted in the appointment of Mazars Accountants N.V. as the Company's new auditor effective 1 January 2024.
-The appointment of Mazars Accountants N.V. was approved by the Board on 30 November 2022.
-Deloitte Accountants B.V. will continue in office as auditor of the Company for the year ending 31 December 2023.
+As a consequence, a new auditor has been appointed for the financial year commencing 1 January 2024.

+During 2022, the Company led a tender process which resulted in the appointment of Forvis Mazars Accountants N.V. as the Company's new auditor effective 1 January 2024.
+The appointment of Forvis Mazars Accountants N.V. was approved by the Board on 30 November 2022.